rachel-kim2255/rachel-kim2255/README.md

 <h1 align="left">Rachel Kim</h1>
 <h3 align="left">
-I'm currently seeking opportunities in Data Analytics or Business Intelligence, with a strong interest in business intelligence and turning data into actionable insights.
+Marketing-rooted data analyst with a background in campaign analytics and consumer behavior.
+I turn messy data into insights that actually inform marketing decisions.
 </h3>

-- 🌱 I recently completed a **Data Analytics** program at Douglas College.
+- 🌱 I completed a **Data Analytics** program at Douglas College and have a Bachelor's degree in Advertising & Public Relations.
 - 📫 How to reach me: **rachelkim2255@gmail.com**
-- ⚡ Fun fact: **I'm a huge Formula 1 fan** and **love discovering new music!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">